RahatVortex98/laravel-12-ecommerce/README.md

 Now, you will make your welcome.blade.php (your homepage) use that master layout.

-1.Open resources/views/welcome.blade.php.
+1. Open resources/views/welcome.blade.php.

-2.Delete everything inside and replace it with:
+2. Delete everything inside and replace it with:

 ```PHP
 @extends('layouts.site')